glbala87/ELLA_tool/README.md

 You can connect a debugger to Node.js instance on port `5859` to play around.

 Use `browser.debug()` in a test file to pause the execution of the tests.
 This let's you use the browser's console to experiment and inspect variables.
+Hit 'return' in the shell where you ran `make wdio` to continue.